datacommonsorg/docsite/custom_dc/troubleshooting.md

 ### "SQL schema check failed"

 This error indicates that there is a problem with the database schema.
-Check for the following additional error:

-- "The following columns are missing..." -- This indicates that there has been an update to the database schema.
-To remedy this, rerun the data management Docker container and then restart the services container.
+[Update your database schema](/custom_dc/database_update.html), then restart the services container.

 ## Local build errors